-Different brances of a customer, pass through the IP/MPLS network of Service Provider and this Layer 3 VPN infrastructure seems to the customer as their branches are connected to a single company Router that is managed by Service Provider.
+Different brances of the customer, communicates through the IP/MPLS network of Service Provider.
+This Layer 3 VPN infrastructure seems to the customer as their branches are connected to a single company Router that is managed by Service Provider.

 With VPRN, multiple sites of the customer can connect over the IP/MPLS Network of Service Provider.
 So, from the customer perspective, the sites are connected to a Router.

 In the next lessons, we will also learn How to Configure this Layer 3 VPN Service on Nokia routers.

 You can see the logical view of VPRN (Layer 3 VPN) below:

 In Layer 3 VPN, IP addresses are important, because it works on Layer 3.
 The traffic is routed according to IP addresses.
 This is the same logic used by routers.
 This VPN Service is like a mini router in the main Service Router.